learnpixelart/pixelart.howto/README.md

 - [Squeel :octocat:](https://github.com/activerecord-hackery/squeel) - lets you write your Active Record queries with fewer strings, and more Ruby

+## Geocoding

+- [Geocoder :octocat:](https://github.com/alexreisner/geocoder) - Lookup latitude and longitude based on an address defined in your model or an IP address.
+Search for nearby locations.

 ## Multi Tenancy

 - [ActsAsTenant :octocat:](https://github.com/ErwinM/acts_as_tenant) - easy multi-tenancy in a shared database setup